-PingIdentity.
 To remove your CDM cluster when you're done working with it:

 - 1. Set the KUBECONFIG environment variable so that your Kubernetes context references the cluster in which you deployed the CDM. - 2.
-Remove your cluster: - 1.
-Change to the directory in your forgeops-extras repository clone that contains Terraform artifacts:
+Set the active namespace in your local Kubernetes context to the namespace in which you deployed the CDM. - 3.
+Remove the CDM: